dacaraway/coin_collector/GameDesignDoc.md

 ### Part 2 (How to play? and How it works)
 The game will be played by controlling Mario with the arrow keys.
 He can only move in the four given directions, and cannot move diagnoally.
 To retrieve the coin the player must direct Mario to collide with the bouncing coin.
 After the player gets 3 coins he will level up.
-Each level will have more and ore shells that move faster and faster.
+Each level will have more and more shells that move faster and faster.

 ### Part 3 (The Score!!)
 The player will earn points everytime Mario retirves a coin or when he reaches a new level, and as the levels get harder the coins will be worth more points.
 Also, every twelve coins the coins will be traded in for a star and the star will be worth bonus points.